Socrimoft/Kerby64/README.md

 - [Lunehiver](https://open.spotify.com/intl-fr/artist/5wHJFgKLG9GDdUWH4Xu8Ka)
   for the original soundtrack.
 - [bevy-interstellar](https://github.com/bevy-interstellar/wgsl_noise) for his
-  implementation of Perlin Noise in WGSL
+  implementation of Perlin Noise in WGSL.
+- [Faithfulpack](https://faithfulpack.net/) for the GUI and blocks texture on world.

 Note: While making the game, some contents that are not under an open source license were used as placeholder.
 It is possible that some of them still